 While on Interstate 10 to Palm Spring just before all the windmills, you are going to run into this odd stop—a giant T-Rex and a large Brontosaurus, well-known from Pee Wee’s Big Adventure.
 These two Dino’s are the perfect stop when traveling with kids and for some fun social media moments.
 Plus, it’s free.

 Head to the date farms for some date shakes.
 Some of the farms have been here for generations, some still with a 60s feel like Shields Date Garden.
 Recommended by friends, this place is all about their date shakes—thick and sugary drinks that are perfect for the hot summer days.

 About an hour from Palm Springs continuing on Interstate 10, the road to Joshua Tree park might seem like you are driving into a MadMax movie scene, but this 794,000 acres National Park is best known for afternoons drives, sunsets, walking, and camping.

 4. Palm Springs Outlet Mall

 Feel the urge to go shopping in the desert?
 With some top brands, the Desert Hills Premium Outlets is the best stop for fashionistas looking for a fresh look while traveling.

 5. Palm Springs Mid-Century Modern Architecture

-Clean lines, large glass windows and a balanced incorporation of indoor and outdoor spaces, Palm Springs can offer a large variety of houses built with Mid-Century Modern Architecture styles.
+With clean lines, large glass windows, and balanced incorporation of indoor and outdoor spaces, Palm Springs can offer many houses built with Mid-Century Modern Architecture styles.